VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Statistical Validation

 \section{Statistical Validation}

 With the advent of dedicated space missions for finding exoplanets, the number of possible planet-like candidates has increased rapidly.
 This creates a potential bottleneck between finding an exoplanet candidate and confirming the discovery with multiple follow-up observations.
-It is expected that TESS alone would be adding ~12,000 potential exoplanets in the database over its 7-year extended mission lifetime \citep{TESSYield2022AJ....163..290K}.
+It is expected that TESS alone would be adding ~12,000 potential exoplanets in the database over its 7-year extended mission lifetime \citep{2022AJ....163..290K}.
 As a result, statistical validation of exoplanets becomes a viable alternative to confirming each candidate with dedicated observations with follow-up telescopes.
-Furthermore, statistical validation of such likely candidates could also act as a vetting and prioritization procedure for upcoming space missions and surveys such as JWST or \texttt{CHEOPS}.
-The constant improvement in knowledge of exoplanets occurrence rates and studies related to stellar populations have been utilised to derive a statistical threshold for confidently validating transit events as exoplanets.Various codes have been developed over the years with this objective such as \texttt{Pastis} \citep{diaz2014pastis}, \texttt{DAVE} \citep{DAVE2019AJ....157..124K}, \texttt{VESPA} and \texttt{TRICERATOPS} \citep{giacalone2020triceratops}.
-The last two have been used in our work for this purpose.
+Furthermore, statistical validation of such likely candidates could also act as a vetting and prioritization procedure for space missions and surveys such as \texttt{JWST} \citep{2006SSRv..123..485G}, \texttt{CHEOPS} \citep{2014cosp...40E.890F} or upcoming \texttt{PLATO} \citep{2022EPSC...16..453R}.
+The constant improvement in knowledge of exoplanets occurrence rates and studies related to stellar populations have been utilised to derive a statistical threshold for confidently validating transit events as exoplanets.Various codes have been developed over the years with this objective such as \texttt{Pastis} \citep{2014MNRAS.441..983D}, \texttt{DAVE} \citep{2019AJ....157..124K}, \texttt{VESPA} \citep{2015ascl.soft03011M} and \texttt{TRICERATOPS} \citep{2020ascl.soft02004G}.

-We have chosen two different validation packages in order to mitigate any potential biases being introduced due to the use of specific algorithms or processes as has been suggested in previous studies \citet{Armstrong2021MNRAS.504.5327A}. \texttt{VESPA} has been successfully deployed to validate $> 1000$ exoplanets.
-Majority of which were from the Kepler mission \citep{morton2016false} and K2 mission (\citeauthor{Montet2015ApJ...809...25M}; \citeauthor{K2validationVespa2022AJ....163..244C}; \citeauthor{DressingK2validation2019AJ....158...87D}).
-It remains one of the most widely used statistical validation frameworks for exoplanet validation whereas \texttt{TRICERATOPS} was developed recently with a focus on the specifics of the TESS mission profile adding to features of \texttt{VESPA}.
-It has shown positive results for validations of TESS candidates \citep{giacalone2020vetting}.
-The relative successful usage of these two frameworks combined with the ability to negate bias was the driving factor behind choosing them.